mk270/whitakers-words/english_to_latin.md

 The task is to order the list and reduce the output to a few most likely

-<P>Priorities for display are based on frequencies.
-Besides the basic
-FREQ assigned to the entry, it is presumed that the frequency is greater for those meanings in the first SEMIs, with gradually decreasing frequency assigned to later SEMIs and to bar flagged continuations.
+Priorities for display are based on frequencies.
+Besides the basic FREQ assigned to the entry, it is presumed that the frequency is greater for those meanings in the first SEMIs, with gradually decreasing frequency assigned to later SEMIs and to bar flagged continuations.